-It should be note that the single passive Lorentz boost to the reference system $S'$ discussed above is only a mathematical trick.
-A good way to think of this transformation is to regard it as a result of transformation to new variables.
-According to this kinematic transformation, the electron (and the observer) motion relative to the fixed stars does not changes.
-An absolute (i.e. physically real) acceleration is always a dynamical process.
-We must conclude that when we accelerate with respect to the fixed stars an electron in the lab inertial frame upstream the uniform magnetic field, this acceleration is absolute and the information about this acceleration is included into the covariant trajectory.
+It is important to note that the single passive Lorentz boost to the reference frame $S'$, discussed above, is merely a mathematical device.
+One can interpret this transformation as a change of variables, rather than a physical alteration of the system.
+Under this kinematic transformation, neither the electron’s nor the observer’s motion relative to the fixed stars is affected.
+True (i.e., physically real) acceleration is a dynamic process and cannot be captured by coordinate transformations alone.

+Therefore, we conclude that accelerating an electron with respect to the fixed stars in the lab inertial frame—before it enters the uniform magnetic field—is an absolute acceleration.
+The effects of this acceleration are intrinsically encoded in the covariant particle trajectory.